kpuyam/housing-price-prediction/README.md

-# Sales price prediction
+# Housing price prediction

-Use regression to predict price of electronic devices
+Use regression to predict price of houses.

-Tip: If you don't have markdown viewer like atom, you can render this on chrome by following [this link](https://imagecomputing.net/damien.rohmer/teaching/general/markdown_viewer/index.html).
+The housing data can be downloaded [here](https://raw.githubusercontent.com/ageron/handson-ml/master/datasets/housing/housing.tgz).

 # Pre-requisites